Recognizing the Power of Peace Through Agriculture

 Kuhn sees the whole picture, and last year she responded to the plight of Ukraine by collaborating with the Rotary E-Club of Ukraine and starting to raise money for a project to remove landmines from the winemaking region of Mykolaiv, near the Black Sea.

-“May we turn mines to vines and replace the scourge of landmines with bountiful vineyards in Ukraine,” m'a dit Kuhn when she launched the project in December.
+“May we turn mines to vines and replace the scourge of landmines with bountiful vineyards in Ukraine,” said Kuhn when she launched the project in December.
 “This is a call to action.”

-In an entretien with Food & Wine magazine, she called it “getting ready to do battle for peace.”
+In an interview with Food & Wine magazine, she called it “getting ready to do battle for peace.”

 She also came to understand the vast dimensions of a global menace.
-Aujourd'hui, plus que 50 countries suffer from the contamination of landmines.
+Today, more than 50 countries suffer from the contamination of landmines.
 These remnants of war kill or injure more than 5,000 people per year, half of them innocent children who often have merely wandered into fields.

 Mines are so numerous because they are cheap to make and expensive to remove—about $3 to produce and $1,000 to eliminate safely.

 Yet farmers can’t do it alone.
 We need help from people like Kuhn.
-“Roots for Peace serves no flag; we serve the farmer,” she has m'a dit.
+“Roots for Peace serves no flag; we serve the farmer,” she has said.

 “The blast of the landmine was an act of peace,” she wrote in an email to a friend.